guanghaofan/SapphireProgramReader/README.md

 # SapphireProgramReader
-A project to read sapphire test program
+A smart sapphire test program view tool to help you learning and editing a very complex test program efficiently!